-We are currently using the comprehensive Fountas and Pinnell Benchmark Assessment System to determine students independent and instructional reading levels.
+We utilize the comprehensive Fountas and Pinnell Benchmark Assessment System to determine students independent and instructional reading levels.
 This assessment allows teachers to plan for effective instruction, observe student reading behaviors and identify students who need intervention.

 Explore the Parent Guide below to see where students should be at each grade level at different times of the year.